Currys Black Friday deals 2019: get Black Friday prices NOW

-Black Friday 2019 is on Friday November 29 but, as with every year now, you can expect the Black Friday deals from many retailers to start a week or more ahead of Black Friday itself as the event grows bigger with every passing year.
-That goes for Currys, which is already running it's 'Why Wait?' sale promising that if the price you pay in this sale goes lower on Black Friday then it will refund you the difference.
+Black Friday 2019 is on Friday November 29 but the Black Friday deals from many retailers have started already.
+One of those retailers that has gone all-out Black Friday two weeks before the big day is Currys, which is already running it's 'Why Wait?' sale promising that if the price you pay in this sale goes lower on Black Friday then it will refund you the difference.
 So basically, Black Friday at Currys is NOW.

 - Browse the Currys Why Wait?
 Sale – with a Black Friday price guarantee